sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 <br>
 The Arduino platform is an 8-bit, user-friendly environment for hobby, ultra-fast prototyping and experimenting.
 There is a wide variety of boards available, ranging from the Arduino Nano with a flash memory of 32 kB and a clock speed of 16 MHz all the way up to the 32-bit, STM32-based Arduino G1 Wi-Fi with 2 MB of flash memory and a clock speed of 480 MHz.
 " %}

+Although ESP32-based or STM32-based boards would be a great option too, I went with the Arduinos as neither Wi-Fi, nor a significant computing capacity was a requirement.